naal2467/s15_ALMARZOUKI_data_lecture_notes/README.md

 -Static webpages request (via GET, it needs a URL):
 * usually the webserver passes an index.html file and the client (browser) parses the html and display it to the user
-* In many cases a webpage request triggers another requests not limited to the initial server (images loaded via other requests -the URL is embedded in the HTML retrieved by the initial request-)
+* In many cases a webpage request triggers other requests not limited to the initial server (images loaded via other requests -the URL is embedded in the HTML retrieved by the initial request-)
 * Amazon Example: Amazon does not return a static index.html in fact the content is generated dynamically from services that tailor content based on the user's data in their network (ads are somewhat relevant to your